chreliot/senate-howto/main.md

 Of course, in the background, Hofstra's general policies, including those in the [Faculty Policy Series][FPS] related to community standards and professional conduct, continue to apply, as do laws.

+## When does the Senate meet?

+The Senate normally meets once a month during the academic year, typically on Monday afternoons at 1 PM.
+The Senate may also have special meetings, though that hasn't happened in recent memory.
+(See FS VII C.2.)
+The current year's meeting schedule is available through the [Senate website][Sen].
+Invitees will receive Outlook calendar invitations well in advance, by email, from the Senate's Senior Support Specialist.

 ## Who is in the Senate?

 There are currently about 41 members of the Senate.
 There are two categories of voting members of the Senate: elected and ex-officio members.